-In Cusco, for example, there is a Centro Naturista in San Pedro market near the city centre and in Wanchaq Market, which is a little further out and not often visited by tourists.
+In Cusco, for example, there is a Centro Naturista in San Pedro Market near the city centre and in Wanchaq Market (which is a little further out and not as visited by tourists).

-In centros naturistas you can buy various herbal drinks built on a base of emoliente tea.
-The price of each drink costs a maximum of 2 soles.
+At centros naturistas, you can buy various herbal drinks built on a base of emoliente tea.
+The price of each drink costs a maximum of 2 Soles.

-In fact, the centro naturista in Huaraz really helped me out during my stay there, helping me to regain my strength prior to a mountaineering trip to Tocllaraju mountain.
+In fact, the centro naturista in Huaraz really helped me during my stay there, giving me strength prior to a mountaineering trip to Tocllaraju Mountain.

-Each time I ordered a tea called macerado with an added dose of alfalfa, a bitter but healthy green liquid.
-Macerado was the best medicinal drink for sore throats and colds that I’ve tasted.
-Except for the alfalfa–served separately as a shot–it was delicious.
+I always ordered a tea called macerado with an added dose of alfalfa, a bitter but healthy green liquid.
+Macerado is the best medicinal drink for sore throats and colds that I have ever tried.
+And apart from the alfalfa, served separately as a bitter shot, it was delicious.
 Macerado consists of emoliente, a dose of lemon and alcohol.
 In fact, the alcohol content is quite substantial.
 It’s possible to get drunk if you have a few glasses, so be careful!
 This drink should be treated as a medicine, taken at a dose to help you get well, not something to make you drunk.